BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic

-**ACTIVE/PASSIVE RULES**

-- **Mithril Coat** `PASSIVE` - Mithril armour.
+- **Mithril Coat** `PASSIVE`

+Mithril armour.
 Additionally, the wearer may re-roll Fate Rolls of a 1.

-- **"It will never really heal!"** `PASSIVE` - Frodo may never Charge enemy models under any circumstances.
+- **"It will never really heal!"** `PASSIVE`

+Frodo may never Charge enemy models under any circumstances.
 Additionally, Frodo may never make Strikes if his side wins a Combat.

-- **Home is the Hero** `PASSIVE` - Friendly Hobbit models treat Frodo as a banner with a range of 6".
+- **Home is the Hero** `PASSIVE`

+Friendly Hobbit models treat Frodo as a banner with a range of 6".

 </div>